Slice-Analytics/SarcoAPI/README.md

 # Project Title: SarcoAPI

 ## Description:
-FastAPI endpoint for the $SARCO circulating supply.
-This data will be fed to CoinMarketCap.com by the SARCO team to ensure the circulating supply is updated frequently.
+This project calculates the circulating supply of $SARCO using Dune.
+A FastAPI endpoint is then created to all for the proper formating prior to Coinmarketcap.com ingestion.

 ## Table of Contents